cavalab/ecg-survival-benchmark/README.md

 Kaplan-Meier and histogram Survival Functions can be made by adapting Gen_KM_Curves.py to run on a particular training folder

-We include Job_File_Maker_SurvClass and Job_File_Maker_PyCox - these generate job files in our institution's format, but can be adapted to yours.
+We include Job_File_Maker_Classifier_Cox and Job_File_Maker_Deep_Survival - these generate job files in our institution's format, but can be adapted to yours.
 To generate job files based on trained models, use Job_File_Maker_From_Summary.py after summarizing trained models with Summarize_Trained_Models.py
 Job_File_Maker_From_Summary.py can be adapted to add / remove / change model runner arguments (ex: switch the evaluation dataset)
-In our paper, models were trained with random seeds 10-14.
-Data was split with random seed 12345.
+In our paper, Test/Train Data was split with random seed 12345.
+Training data was then further split in to Train/Validation with random seeds 10-14.

----
+## Code Structure:

+Model_Runner_* loads data and splits it into ECG Data['x_train'], Data['x_test'], Data['x_valid'], and Label(y) and Covariate(z) equivalents.
+Then it more-or-less calls model.init(), model.load(), model.fit(), and model.eval(), then sets up output folders, evaluates the models, and saves plots, .csvs, and .hdf5s with results.
+All data is stored to RAM and moved around with the Data dictionary.
+(It would not be too difficult to adjust this to .hdf5 sample-by-sample loading to reduce RAM).
+Model_Runner_Support contains shared scripts.

+When Model_Runner* is instructed to train a model (Epoch_End > 0), it will check to see if a model checkpoint already exists to continue training from that checkpoint.
+This loads the CUDA and CPU random seeds so proceeds deterministically.
+Training can be skipped by adding 'load' arguments ('--Load Best' or '--Load Last') and setting '--Epoch_End -1'

+The models are instances of GenericModelClassifierCox/DeepSurvival, which are themselves objects of class GenericModel.
+More generic functions (like wrapping an ECG-processing architecture with a 'fusion' module) are located in GenericModel, but more specific functions (like training PyCox models)would be in GenericModelDeepSurvival.
+Support_Functions contains additional shared scripts.
+Model_Runner_XGB is much more lightweight, and also prints data demographics (combining test/train).

-Model_Runner_SurvClass/PyCox: Everything is interpreted via a series of string-string argument-value pairs.
+Passing Arguments: Everything is interpreted via a series of string-string argument-value pairs.
 Arguments must begin with "--" and be separated by spaces.
-These are turned into a dictionary mapping arguments to values.

-Model_Runner_SurvClass initializes a specific_model, which is a generic_model.
-Each script (Runner, then generic_model, then specific_model) interprets the arguments dictionary.

-Model_Runner_PyCox initializes a specific_model, which is a generic_pycox_model, which is a generic_model.
-Each script (Runner, then generic_model, then generic_pycox_model, then specific_model) interprets the arguments dictionary.

-This format allows flexibility in adding new model types, since e.g. managing training is done by a more general class.
-Models are evaluated after training, but a model can be evaluated without training by loading the highest-validation-metric model with "--Load Best" and skipping training with "--Epoch_End -1"

-Model_Runner_SurvClass/PyCox loads data and splits it into ECG Data['x_train'], Data['x_test'], Data['x_valid'], and Label(y)-equivalents.
-Then it more-or-less calls model.init(), model.load() (if applicable), model.fit(), and model.eval(), then sets up output folders, evaluates the models, and saves plots, .csvs, and .hdf5s with results.
+Model_Runner_* converts these to a string:string dictionary, 'args', mapping arguments to values that is passed throughout the code.
+If you want a new architecture to take a parameter as an argument, you can include it in the call and it will be accessible during architecture initialization.

+Trained models are stored in /Trained_Models, which separates models by training data source.
+Beyond that, models are identified by their name, which begins with the architecture (e.g. InceptionTime_1).
+Model evaluations are further stored in /Eval and also separated by test data source. e.g. /Trained_Models/InceptionTime_1/Eval/Code-15/

-Since models are evaluated on-the-fly, a GPU is required for both training and evaluation.
+A GPU is required for both model training and evaluation.
+We do save the model outputs, however, so metrics can be computed off-cluster, as we did for subgroup analysis.

+Importantly this also means that /Trained_Models/ contains copies of the test data

 ## Example Job File: